Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Union of polyhedra formulation

 We propose an alternative MIO formulation for decision trees, which is tighter in the sense that it is ideal for modeling a single tree, unlike those presented in Example \ref{velibor_not_ideal} and \ref{biggs_not_ideal}.
-In contrast with the formulation in \cite{veliborsPaper}, our proposed formulation directly relates the feature vector $\bm{w}$, to the output $f^{(t)}(\bm{w})$, instead of using a binary representation of the feature vector.
-This has an advantage that constraints can be placed directly on the feature vector $\bm{w}$ for problems with additional constraints that need to be modeled.
+In contrast with the formulations in \cite{veliborsPaper}, \cite{chen2021assortment} and \cite{kim2022reciprocity}, our proposed formulation directly relates the feature vector $\bm{w}$, to the output $f^{(t)}(\bm{w})$, instead of using a binary representation of the feature vector.
+This has the advantage that constraints can be placed directly on the feature vector $\bm{w}$ for problems with additional constraints that need to be modeled.

-We can formulate a tree as a union of polyhedra since the solution will always fall into one of the leaves (hyperrectangles) that partition the feature space.
-This can be achieved using the classical extended formulation from \cite{jeroslow1987representability}, which introduces many auxiliary variables to model the set.
-This is also known as a ``multiple choice" formulation \cite{vielma2011modeling}:
+\blu To develop our formulation, we explicitly consider the decision tree as a union of polyhedra \citep{balas1985disjunctive} corresponding to the leaf sets from Definition \ref{leaf_def}, $\cup_{l \in [p]} \mathcal{L}_l$.
+The leaf sets $\mathcal{L}_l$ are hyperrectangles that partition the feature space.
+Leveraging established results on disjunctive formulations \citep{balas1985disjunctive}, this union can be modeled using the classical extended formulation approach from \cite{jeroslow1987representability}.
+This formulation, also recognized as a ``multiple-choice" formulation \citep{vielma2011modeling} or ``convex hull refromulation" \citep{grossmann2002review}, introduces auxiliary variables to explicitly capture which leaf set the solution resides in: \bla

-The formulation works by creating $p$ auxiliary copies of each variable, $\bm{w}^{\textit{l}} \in \mathbb{R}^d, y^l \in \mathbb{R}$, corresponding to each leaf to make the MIO formulation.
-Auxiliary binary variables $z_l \in \{0,1\}^p$ are also introduced, which indicate which leaf the solution falls into.
+The formulation works by creating auxiliary copies of each variable, $\bar{\bm{w}}_l \in \mathbb{R}^d, \bar{y}_l \in \mathbb{R}$, corresponding to each leaf $l \in [p]$.
+With a slight abuse of notation, $\bar{\bm{w}}$ corresponds to the matrix $[\bar{\bm{w}}_1, ..., \bar{\bm{w}}_p]$.
+Auxiliary binary variables $\bm{z} \in \{0,1\}^p$ are also introduced, which indicate which leaf the solution falls into.
 When $z_l=1$, constraints (\ref{union_upper_bound}), (\ref{union_lower_bound}), and (\ref{union_score}) define the feasible region and score for that leaf.
-When $z_l=0$, these constraints enforce that $\bm{w}^{\textit{l}}$ is set to be a vector of zeros.
-Constraints (\ref{union_choose_one_set}) ensures only one leaf is chosen.
+When $z_l=0$, these constraints enforce that $\bar{\bm{w}}_l$ is set to be a vector of zeros.
+Constraints (\ref{union_choose_one_set}) ensure only one leaf is chosen.
 Constraint (\ref{union_form_w}) and (\ref{union_form_y}) in turn define $\bm{w}$ and $y$ according to which leaf is active.